vusec/typearmor/README.md

   Disassembly errors.

 * *[non-voids]*
-  Functions that seem to be of type non-void (i.e., they write RAX).
-Listed in the format
+  Functions that seem to be of type non-void (i.e., they write RAX):

-    <address> = <function symbol>.
+    address = function_symbol

 * *[prof-goals]*
-  Indirect calls that could benefit from a profiling sessions.
-Listed in the format
+  Indirect calls that could benefit from a profiling sessions:

-    <icall address> = <function symbol.index> -> <address of function from which we could not backtrack> = <target function symbol>.
+    call_address = function_symbol.index -> address of function from which we could not backtrack = target_function_symbol.

 * *[unused]*
   Function is never used.